-Anyway, here I am, a thirty year old woman just discovering she’s bisexual and faced with decades worth of LGBT fandoms, discourse, fic, and communities to navigate.
+Anyway, here I am, a thirty year old woman just discovering she’s bisexual and faced with decades worth of LGBTQ+ fandoms, discourse, fic, and communities to navigate.
 What’s a newborn bi woman to do but throw herself into it with abandon?
 I don’t do my fandoms by halvesies.
 I’m all or nothing.

 Diving In When You’re Different

-Coming into any fandom this late has pros and cons, but the LGBT fandom has unique challenges and rewards for a late bloomer.
+Coming into any fandom this late has pros and cons, but the LGBTQ+ fandom has unique challenges and rewards for a late bloomer.
 The most obvious example is fanfic.
 Unlike my first exposure to femslash when I was a teenager—which left me excited, confused and ashamed (see, Raised In Conservative Home and Unaware of Own Attraction to Women)—I know my tastes better now.
 I know what I want out of a fic and skip the rest.
 The benefit being I’m less likely to be overwhelmed by the sheer number of available femslash fics and pairings.

 The downside is that I might be more likely to miss out on a real gem of a popular fic in the fandom if it doesn’t sound like it fits my tastes.
 This, in turn, can make it harder to engage with the fandom at times, because I’m interested in different things.
 This need not be negative, however.
 Sometimes it means I learn to expand my tastes by reading a fic I might not otherwise.
 9.9/10 I’m happy I did.
 I, in turn, can recommend less popular fics that are more to my natural tastes and get other people engaged in talking about them.
 It’s a win-win for everyone.
-More fic is always better.

 Language and communication style can be a barrier, though, as many of the new femslash fandom communities are driven mostly by people half my age.
 They and I not only have different tastes, but also different patterns of speaking and interacting.
 I’m pretty good at adapting my speech patterns to fit my listener, especially when it is written language, but I just can’t ‘fake’ my age.
 Nor would I want to.
 And, let’s be honest, they wouldn’t want me to either.